- Hybrid mattress with a firm feel

 High-Priced Foam Mattress with Poor Customer Reviews

 Serta has over 90 years of experience selling mattresses and has introduced some innovative designs to the market.
-That said, despite its longstanding reputation, Serta is rated “Poor” on Trustpilot and “F” (unaccredited) on Better Business Bureau.
-At the time this article was published, there was a BBB alert for the Serta Simmons company due to “a pattern of complaint alleging Product Issues and Guarantee or Warranty Issues.”
+That said, looking at third-party review sites like Trustpilot and the Better Business Bureau, Serta is rated “Poor” on Trustpilot with a review rating of 1.8/5, and “F” (unaccredited) on Better Business Bureau, with a customer review rating of 1.79/5.

-Choosing a mattress with positive online reviews can be a good way to ensure you’re buying a quality product.
-Consider Octave.
-The company is rated “Excellent” on Trustpilot, is rated “A+” on BBB, and 5,200+ five-star customer reviews.
+If third-party customer review ratings are important to you, consider Octave.
+The company is rated “Excellent” on Trustpilot with a customer review rating of 4.6/5, and is rated “A+” on BBB with a customer review rating of 4.89/5.
 Every Octave mattress also comes with a 365-night sleep trial and a 15-year warranty to ensure a risk-free purchase.

 Serta has a variety of different mattress lines, each with its own price range.
 Depending on the mattress model and size, prices range from as low as a few hundred dollars to as high as $4,999.
 Prices may also vary depending on the retailer.